evias/PHP-SHA3-Streamable/README.markdown

 ## TODO
-* Optimize for speed, while defending against timing attacks (SHA-3 is good at that)
+* Optimize even more for speed, while defending against timing attacks (SHA-3 is good at that)
-* Implemented: Faster operations with 64-bit PHP using the native integer type

 ## Legal